 Harvard Medical School team letter published in the Journal of the American Medical Informatics Association

 Because patient health information is so valuable, healthcare systems must ensure they take proper precautions to protect this data in an online setting.
-One effective strategy is to employ prevention and detection technology systems like AI, Blockchain, and the Internet of Things (IoT).
+One effective strategy is to employ prevention and detection technology systems like the Cloud, AI, and Blockchain.

 Quality Care Concerns